 An evaluation project plan must be in place to guide the evaluation of the program.
-Ensure that the evaluation process flexible to allow it to adapt to changing requirements and circumstances.
+Ensure that the evaluation process is planned with flexibility in-built to allow it to adapt to changing requirements and circumstances.
 Depending on the scope of your evaluation, develop a project plan to document all or some of the following:

 - the objectives or aims of the evaluation;

 - the rationale behind the evaluation;

 - the scope of the evaluation;

 - the strategies the evaluation will employ;

 - the benefits of conducting the evaluation;

-- evaluation outcomes;
+- evaluation outcomes:

 - any related evaluations, activities or projects;

 - evaluation partners/stakeholders;

 - details of costs and funding;

 - the roles and responsibilities of those involved;

 - the evaluation schedule;

 - planned risk management strategies; and

 - planned quality management strategies.